 Dates: January 1st-August 11th, 2021

-As the pilot of our flagship program, the Gap Year will bring six students into an immersive educational experience in the heart of Southeast Alaska.
+As the pilot of our flagship program, the Glacier Bay Year will bring six students into an immersive educational experience in the heart of Southeast Alaska.
+The Glacier Bay Year is run in partnership with our sister nonprofit, Inian Islands Institute, and students will reap the benefits of both campuses: the Arete Project’s centered in the tiny community Gustavus (the gateway community to Glacier Bay National Park), and Inian Islands Institute’s remote off-grid field station on an outer coast archipelago.
 Geared towards young adults ages 18-23, this program will providing an enriching opportunity for students to learn live, learn, work, and play amid one of the richest swaths of intact wildland on earth.
 Students will be recruited from Alaska and from around the United States; special care will be taken to ensure a diverse cohort along multiple demographic axes.

 The Glacier Bay Year invites students to participate in a rigorous intellectual program that takes full advantage of the richness of Southeast Alaska.
 We use this dynamic place as a lens through which students can consider both timeless human questions and immediate global crises.
 Learning takes place inside and outside the classroom and across disciplinary boundaries: from ecology to art to anthropology and beyond.
 Academic investigations are designed to help students build connections between one another, between themselves and the natural world, and between the cohort and the community.
 Studies are integrated with the experiential parts of the program, allowing space to question, investigate, and reflect on life outside the classroom.
 Arete does not independently award academic credits or credentials, but students may apply to the University of Alaska for up to a year’s worth of college credit at no additional cost.